Health Benefits of Seaweed Like Kelp

 More About Benefits of Seaweed like Fighting Cancer

-Here is an article about how seaweed is good for heart health.
-It says:
+Here was an article about how seaweed is good for heart health.
+It said:

 Seaweeds are known to contain a number of heart-health compounds, including ACE inhibitors, antioxidants and essential fatty acids (lipids).

 "Seaweeds are a known source of essential fatty acids, which are thought to reduce thrombosis and atherosclerosis -- factors important in the reduction of the risk of heart disease," explains Dr Hayes.